winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

    all providers and run locally in a simulator
  * **Wing Console** - A visual application-centric operations and management console.
- * **Wing Developer Tools** - A set of tools for testing, debugging, visualizing and interacting with cloud applications in your development environment.
+ * **Wing Developer Tools** - A set of tools for testing, debugging, visualizing and interacting with cloud applications locally.

 ### Why are we building a programming language?

-The **Wing Programming Language** (or, in short, **Winglang**) enables developers to write code that includes both infrastructure and runtime code.
+The [Wing Programming Language](https://winglang.io) (*winglang*) enables developers to write code that includes both infrastructure and runtime code.
 This means that when a cloud resource is needed, I can just add it to my code and interact with it in the same way I would interact with in-memory objects in traditional languages.
 The compiler takes care of the mechanics required to provision the resource, configure the minimal IAM permissions and wire up the infrastructure configuration so your code can interact with this resource at runtime.